 I’ve been working at Con Edison for seven years and started out as a meter reader, which is a union position.
 Since then, I’ve always admired the plethora of positions available in management.
 I decided that I needed to expand my education and search for an opportunity in management.

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

-While networking within Con Edison, I’ve met several management personnel that graduated from Manhattan College.
+While networking within Con Edison, I’ve met several management personnel that graduated from Manhattan University.
 Many of those individuals referred me to the Organizational Leadership program within the School of Continuing and Professional Studies.

 What made you want to continue your education?